Natural History (Pliny): Printed copies

 The work was one of the first classical manuscripts to be printed, at Venice in 1469 by Johann and Wendelin of Speyer, but John F. Healy described the translation as "distinctly imperfect".
 A copy printed in 1472 by Nicolas Jenson of Venice is held in the library at Wells Cathedral.

 Translations

 Philemon Holland made an influential translation of much of the work into English in 1601.
 John Bostock and H. T. Riley made a complete translation in 1855.
 The Penguin edition was published in 1991 (reprinted by Penguin Classics in 2004), an abridged translation with an Introduction and notes by Healy.

 Topics

 The Natural History is generally divided into the organic plants and animals and the inorganic matter, although there are frequent digressions in each section.
 (Note: Compare structure at LacusCurtius, with footnotes.)
-The encyclopaedia also notes the uses made of all of these by the Romans.
+The encyclopedia also notes the uses made of all of these by the Romans.
 Its description of metals and minerals is valued for its detail in the history of science, being the most extensive compilation still available from the ancient world.

 Book I serves as Pliny's preface, explaining his approach and providing a table of contents.